fabioedoardoluigialberto/mtg_deck_simulator/README.md

 It can be extended in the future by including card types such as creatures, enchantments, etc. or mana producing cards using APIs and databases freely available from the web such as https://github.com/MagicTheGathering/mtg-sdk-python.
 See below for more details.

-# Features
+# Features and notes
+- mtg_sim already works but it is very limited in scope
+- mtg_sim_with_cards should be considered work in progress but it is much broader in scope
-- There is only one player.
+- In both, there is only one player.
 - In mtg_sim, mana and cards are considered all colorless, i.e., only the combined mana cost is considered for each card and mana of any color is usable
 - In mtg_sim_with_cards, colors are obtained with mtg-sdk and its online database to retrieve card info and cards can be played according to the available mana for each color, including colorless
 - No card types such as creatures, sorceries, etc., are used except Lands.